 Well-formed logs are sawn into beams and planks used for heavy and light construction, railway sleepers, house framing, as well as internal and external flooring or decking.
 Smaller diameter roundwood is cut for transmission poles, fence posts, high impact tool handles and for fuelwood, either for firewood or for making charcoal, which burns steadily and produces little ash.

-The flowers serve as a valuable source of pollen for brooding honeybees and as a source of nectar for honey production, in its native Australia, as well as in countries where the tree is an introduced species.
+The flowers serve as a valuable source of pollen for brood-rearing honeybees and as a source of nectar for honey production, in its native Australia, as well as in countries where the tree is an introduced species.
 It is reported as a major, introduced honey plant in Brazil, Madagascar and Mauritius, with honey yields per hectare of trees estimated at around 113 kgs (249 lbs) per year.
 The honey is light to medium amber in colour, firm-textured with a fair flavour and is slow to granulate to a coarse brown grain.

-It is sometimes cultivated as a landscape tree on account of its slender, erect form and smooth cream-coloured bark.
+It is sometimes cultivated in large gardens as a landscape tree on account of its slender, erect form and smooth cream-coloured bark.

-Grows naturally in moderately humid subtropical and tropical mid-elevation climates, generally best in areas with annual lows of 11 to 20 °C, annual highs of 22 to 32 °C, annual rainfall of 600 to 2000 mm and a dry season of 7 months or less, extending to 12 months with irrigation.
+Grows naturally in moderately humid subtropical and tropical mid-elevation climates, generally best in areas with annual lows of 10 to 19 °C, annual highs of 19 to 32 °C, annual rainfall of 600 to 2300 mm and a dry season of 7 months or less, extending to 12 months with irrigation.